-We caught up with Crystal Norris, who was a student with AIFS Study Abroad in Prague, Czech Republic back in the spring of 2009.
+We caught up with Crystal Norris, an AIFS alum who spent a semester in Prague, Czech Republic back in the spring of 2009.
 Read on to see how her experience overseas changed her career path and helped her grow as a person on many levels.

 How has your study abroad experience impacted your educational goals and career?

 My semester abroad in Prague completely redirected my life.
 Going into the semester I was unsure of what I was going to do for a career and felt overwhelmed.
 Once I returned home, I quickly signed up for a minor in International Studies and chose to refocus my degree on international courses.
 I loved learning about other cultures and traveling while I was in Prague and knew this was my calling.
 I made a promise to myself to continue to live a life filled with my passion of seeing the world.
 So I began a blog where I discuss my travels and hope to inspire others to explore the world.

 How has your study abroad experience impacted other areas of your life?